KelpyShades/folio/content/posts/free-first-charge-later-business-model.md

 "Free first, charge later" is one of the most familiar playbooks in software: give every feature away, let users use, give feedback and build their routines around the product, then start charging once it is woven into their lives.
 The hope is that people will pay rather than give up something they now depend on.

 Notice what that plan depends on.
 Not that the product is worth paying for but by the time payment arrives, leaving will be harder than staying.
 Habit is being used as a stand-in for value.
 The two look identical from the inside: same daily use, same routines.
 But one is appreciation and the other is inertia, and a paywall can tell the difference instantly, because only one of them converts.

+That is one version of free-then-charge, the version worth questioning.
+There are others.
+Plenty of products stay free early because the product is unfinished and charging would slow the feedback down, and the best freemium models never paywall what was free in the first place, they charge for new value on top of it: more scale, more users, heavier workflows.
+Two-sided platforms often cannot charge before liquidity exists or one side never arrives.
+Those are legitimate.
+The trap is narrower and easier to spot: charging for the same value people already have, just because by now they cannot easily leave.
+This piece is about that version.

 In our case the plan had two requirements we had not accounted for, and missing either one made the eventual paywall look like a bait and switch.
 Underneath both was the same mistake: we had asked whether users would tolerate paying, never whether we had built anything they would want to pay for.